How Bradley Cooper and Irina Shayk's Enviably Friendly Parenting Arrangement Really Works - E! Online

 Days later, COVID-19 was declared a pandemic, New York shut down and parents all over the world had to get creative when it came to entertaining their kids.
 Cooper found himself with unexpected free time when production on his film Nightmare Alley was suspended in Toronto and didn't resume until September 2020, and Shayk similarly was grounded from her usual jet-setting ways.

-Shayk's Instagram followers were convinced that they had a joint Halloween this past October after recognizing what looked like Cooper's blue eyes peeking out through a gorilla mask in a selfie she shared.
-And there was no mistaking who it was when they were spotted strolling in the West Village and taking Lea to a performance of The Nutcracker at Lincoln Center in November.
+Shayk's Instagram followers were convinced that they had a joint Halloween in October 2021 after recognizing what looked like Cooper's blue eyes peeking out through a gorilla mask in a snap she shared.
+And there was no mistaking who it was when they were spotted strolling in the West Village and taking Lea to a performance of The Nutcracker at Lincoln Center that November.
 After the ballet, the trio went to dinner at family-friendly Felice with Anne Hathaway and her husband, Adam Shulman.

 When they're both in town, "They do things together pretty regularly," the first source told E!
 News.
-"When it's warm out they'll take her to the park.
+"When it's warm out they'll take [Lea] to the park.
 It's impressive to see."

-But they also still enjoy kid-free outings, Shayk attending the Dec.
-1 premiere of the unmistakably R-rated Nightmare Alley, in which Cooper plays a charlatan mentalist who gets in over his head when he tries to fleece a dangerous tycoon in 1930s-era New York.
+But they also still enjoy kid-free outings, Shayk attending the premiere of the unmistakably R-rated Nightmare Alley, in which Cooper played a charlatan mentalist who gets in over his head when he tries to fleece a dangerous tycoon in 1930s-era New York.
 Talking to Entertainment Tonight, the actor called having Shayk there "very special."

-When he first signed on to the movie, "His life was very complicated logistically because he was trying to be bicoastal for many reasons, be in Los Angeles and New York at the same time," director Guillermo Del Toro told ET Canada last month of his leading man's schedule.
+When he first signed on to do the movie, "His life was very complicated logistically because he was trying to be bicoastal for many reasons, be in Los Angeles and New York at the same time," director Guillermo Del Toro told ET Canada of his leading man's schedule.
 "It was so complicated," Cooper thought it couldn't possibly be a good idea to do it, Del Toro said, but he quickly said yes to the compelling part nonetheless.

 Those efforts to be bicoastal have also been key to his harmonious arrangement with Shayk, Cooper having moved to Manhattan with her in 2018—after she had uprooted her supermodel life to be with him in Los Angeles, where he was busily working on A Star Is Born for several years.

-When that labor of love hit theaters in September 2018, the Oscar-nominated actor credited becoming a dad with helping him be able to enjoy the moment more—a concept he'd always struggled with.
+When that labor of love hit theaters in September 2018, marking his directorial debut, the Oscar-nominated actor credited becoming a dad with helping him be able to enjoy the moment more—a concept he'd always struggled with.
 He said on NPR's Morning Edition, "So I guess having a child, and having a family of my own—which is a miracle and something I've always dreamt of—has opened me up even more, I guess, to the day, and to be present."

-And no longer being in a relationship with Lea's mom wasn't going to stop him from being a present father—something the paparazzi often spot him doing when he and his child are out and about, but nothing he talks about when he's on the press circuit.
+The Leonard Bernstein biopic Maestro, Cooper's latest double-threat passion project, is set to premiere at the 2023 Venice International Film Festival (without its star in attendance due to the ongoing actors strike).
+But acting, and even directing, can't compare to where being Lea's dad ranks on his fulfillment list.

+"Everything changed" when he became a dad, Cooper gushed on the June 13, 2022, episode of Will Arnett, Jason Bateman and Sean Hayes' Smartless podcast.
+"Every single thing is absolutely shaded by, or brought into glorious colors, by the fact that I get to be a father to a wonderful human being."

+He continued, "You have this wonderful thing or breakthrough with a script, or you have a wonderful moment on this set or in an editing room...You have like 40 of those moments every day with your kid, that are that level of joy.
+That's not spinning it, that's just the truth."

+Shayk echoed that sentiment to V Magazine last November, saying of motherhood, "I've never imagined that I would enjoy it and love it so much.
+I feel like there is no better kind of love for anyone in this world, but the love for your child.
+It's just very special."

-"He's a full-on, hands-on dad—no nanny," Shayk told Highsnobiety last year.
+And Cooper was a "full-on, hands-on dad—no nanny," Shayk told Highsnobiety in 2021.
 "Lea went on holiday with him for almost two weeks—I didn't call them once."

-Maintaining her career and independence has always been important to the prolific model, whose father died when she was 14, leaving Shayk's mom, Olga (who moved in with her during lockdown to help out with Lea), and grandmothers to raise Irina and her older sister, Tatiana.
+Maintaining her independence has always been important to the prolific model, whose father died when she was 14, leaving Shayk's mom, Olga (who moved in with her during lockdown to help out with Lea), and grandmothers to raise Irina and her older sister, Tatiana.

 "We never had men around," Shayk recalled to Harper's Bazaar in 2019.
 "You have to learn how to put a nail in the wall, how to hang the curtains.
 I know everything about how to plant potatoes and cucumbers because in Russia, it's how you survive the winter."